 There may be additional unknown risks presented by the COVID-19 pandemic that could impact PCT's operating results.
-For example, the deadly global outbreak and continuing spread of COVID-19 could have an adverse effect on the value, operating results and financial condition of PCT's business; as well as the ability of PCT to maintain operations and grow revenue generated from offtake partners and customers and could delay or prevent completion of the Ohio Phase II Facility, the Augusta Facility or Feed PreP facilities, or result in additional costs or reduced revenues.
+For example, the deadly global outbreak and continuing spread of COVID-19 could have an adverse effect on the value, operating results and financial condition of PCT's business; as well as the ability of PCT to maintain operations and grow revenue generated from offtake partners and customers and could delay or prevent completion of the Phase II Facility or result in additional costs or reduced revenues.
 In addition, the impact of COVID-19 is likely to cause substantial changes in consumer behavior and has caused restrictions on business and individual activities, which are likely to lead to reduced economic activity.
-Extraordinary actions taken by international, federal, state, and local public health and governmental authorities to contain and combat the outbreak and spread of COVID-19 in regions throughout the world, including travel bans, quarantines, "stay-at-home" orders, and similar mandates for many individuals and businesses to substantially restrict daily activities could have an adverse effect on PCT's business, financial condition, results of operations and prospects.
+Extraordinary actions taken by international, federal, state, and local public health and governmental authorities to contain and combat the outbreak and spread of

+COVID-19 in regions throughout the world, including travel bans, quarantines, "stay-at-home" orders, and similar mandates for many individuals and businesses to substantially restrict daily activities could have an adverse effect on PCT's business, financial condition, results of operations and prospects.

-Construction of the Ohio Phase II Facility (the "Project") may not be completed in the expected timeframe or in a cost-effective manner.
-Any delays in the construction of the Ohio Phase II Facility could severely impact PCT's business, financial condition, results of operations and prospects.
+Construction of the Phase II Facility may not be completed in the expected timeframe or in a cost-effective manner.
+Any delays in the construction of the Phase II Facility could severely impact PCT's business, financial condition, results of operations and prospects.

 The Project will constitute the first of its kind.
 Construction on the Project commenced in 2018 with the construction of the Phase I Facility comprised of the FEU, operating within an 11,000 square foot building located on the Project site.
 The FEU was brought online on July 1, 2019.
-Construction of the Ohio Phase II Facility has commenced, will include modifications to 150,000 square feet of existing buildings, utilities and the Project storage area.
+Construction of the Phase II Facility has commenced, will include modifications to 150,000 square feet of existing buildings, utilities and the Project storage area.
 Production is expected to commence in late 2022 and the plant is expected to be fully operational in 2023.
-PCT might not be able to achieve completion of the Ohio Phase II Facility in the expected timeframe, in a cost-effective manner or at all due to a variety of factors, including, but not limited to, a stoppage of work, shortages of material, equipment or labor and increased costs, each as a result of the COVID-19 outbreak or the emergence of new variants of COVID 19, such as the Delta variant, unexpected construction problems or severe weather.
+The Company might not be able to achieve completion of the Phase II Facility in the expected timeframe, in a cost-effective manner or at all due to a variety of factors, including, but not limited to, a stoppage of work as a result of the COVID-19 outbreak, unexpected construction problems or severe weather.
 Significant unexpected delays in construction could result in additional costs or reduced revenues, and it could limit the amount of UPRP PCT can produce, which could severely impact PCT's business, financial condition, results of operations and prospects.

-The construction and commissioning of any new project, including the Augusta Facility and the Feed PreP facilities, is dependent on a number of contingencies some of which are beyond PCT's control.
-There is also a risk that significant unanticipated costs or delays could arise due to, among other things, errors or omissions, unanticipated or concealed Project site conditions, including subsurface conditions, unforeseen technical issues or increases in plant and equipment costs, insufficiency of water supply and other utility infrastructure, or inadequate contractual arrangements.
+The construction and commissioning of any new project, such as the Augusta Facility, is dependent on a number of contingencies some of which are beyond PCT's control.
+There is a risk that significant unanticipated costs or delays could arise due to, among other things, errors or omissions, unanticipated or concealed Project site conditions, including subsurface conditions, unforeseen technical issues or increases in plant and equipment costs, insufficiency of water supply and other utility infrastructure, or inadequate contractual arrangements.
 Should significant unanticipated costs arise, this could have a material adverse impact on PCT's business, financial performance and operations.
 No assurance can be given that construction will be completed, will be completed on time or will be completed at all, or as to whether PCT, which has provided a Guaranty of Completion of the Project, will have sufficient funds available to complete construction.
 If the Project is not completed, funds are not likely to be available to pay debt service on PCT's outstanding debt.